itsmartinwho/foresight-cdss-mvp/docs/architecture.md

     *   Example: If pathname is `/`, render `<DashboardView />`.
     *   Example: If pathname is `/patients`, render `<PatientsListView />`.
     *   Example: If pathname is `/patients/[id]`, render `<PatientWorkspaceView />` (passing the patient ID).
 *   Global states (like `activePatient`, `selectedPatientTab`) and their associated handlers are managed within `ForesightApp.tsx`.
-It also centrally fetches and processes `complexCaseAlerts` (sourced from the `alerts` field of patient data in Supabase) which are then passed down to relevant views like `DashboardView` and `AlertsScreenView`.
-Future enhancements might involve on-the-fly alert generation (see `src/lib/alertService.ts` for initial concepts).
+It also centrally fetches and processes `complexCaseAlerts` (sourced from the `alerts` field of patient data in Supabase).
+This `alerts` data currently serves as **mock/placeholder data** for what the aspirational **Tool D (Complex Conditions Alerts)** will eventually generate more intelligently.
+These alerts are then passed down to relevant views like `DashboardView` and `AlertsScreenView`.

 ### 3. View Components (`src/components/views/`)

 *   These components represent the main content for different sections of the application.
     *   Examples: `DashboardView.tsx`, `PatientsListView.tsx`, `PatientWorkspaceView.tsx`, `AlertsScreenView.tsx`, `AnalyticsScreenView.tsx`, `SettingsScreenView.tsx`, `AdvisorView.tsx`.
 *   For detailed styling, layout, and scrolling patterns (e.g., usage of `ContentSurface`, chat input in `AdvisorView`), refer to the [Frontend Styling Guide](docs/frontend-styling-guide.md).
 *   View components are responsible for their specific UI and interactions.
+    *   `AdvisorView.tsx` implements the UI for **Tool A (Advisor)**, interacting with the `/api/advisor` backend endpoint.
+It includes UI elements for model switching, file uploads, dictation, and voice mode (though some of these may have buggy functionality as per user feedback).
+    *   Components like `PatientWorkspaceView.tsx` or dedicated modal/form components may contain **placeholder UI fields** for displaying outputs from the aspirational **Tool B** (e.g., diagnosis, treatment plan sections, prior authorization forms, referral forms).
+These fields currently hold mock data or are empty.
+    *   `AlertsScreenView.tsx` and `DashboardView.tsx` display alerts.
+These are currently mock alerts but represent where **Tool D** outputs would be shown.
+    *   `PatientWorkspaceView.tsx` (or a dedicated section) may contain placeholder UI for **Tool F** (Clinical Trial Matching), currently showing mock data.
-Data fetching is increasingly centralized or handled by dedicated services.
+*   Data fetching is increasingly centralized or handled by dedicated services.
 For instance, `DashboardView` and `AlertsScreenView` now receive shared alert data as props from `ForesightApp.tsx`.
-    *   The Advisor chat calls a dedicated OpenAI proxy endpoint at `/api/advisor` which streams/composes responses from GPT-4.1, optionally switching to GPT-3.5 for the "Think harder" mode.
+    *   The Advisor chat (**Tool A**) calls a dedicated OpenAI proxy endpoint at `/api/advisor` which streams/composes responses from GPT-4.1, optionally switching to GPT-3.5 for the "Think harder" mode.

 ### 4. UI Components (`src/components/ui/`, `src/components/layout/`)